-The teacher-examiner must give the candidate two cards, one from each of two subthemes, following the sequence table and avoiding overlap with the candidate's individual research project.
+11 The teacher-examiner must give the candidate two cards from one sub-theme following the sequence table.
 The candidate must choose one of the two cards.
+The candidate should also be given two further cards, one from each of two sub-themes from the other theme, as specified on the sequence table provided.
+The candidate must choose one of these two cards.
 The candidate must then remain under supervision while he/she studies the material and prepares his/her responses.
 The candidate may make notes on the additional answer sheet provided and use these notes during the test.
-The candidate may make notes on the additional answer sheet provided and use these notes during the test.
-A preparation time of five minutes should be allowed.
+A preparation time of 15 minutes should be allowed.
 The timing of the preparation period starts when the candidate is given the cards.